So you’re thinking of running the famous Ultra Trail Australia? Awesome!

 Now, let’s talk mandatory gear.
 Our range of thermal leggings and long sleeve tops are UTA compliant, approved and recommended.
 Sure you could buy cheaper, stinky synthetics.
 But these are way better.
 Breathable.
 Odour-resistant.
 Moisture wicking.
 Temperature regulating.
 Soft.
 Lightweight.
 Natural.
 What more can we say?
 You can find out more about the benefits of Merino right here.
 And these are as soft and comfortable as they come.
 Pack them in your kit and you’ll not only have a few mandatory items sorted, you’ll be ready for anything, not only during the race, but on future adventures as well.

-The Altitude tops come in crew and zip neck, the choice is yours.
-They both feature flat lock seams and a tag-free design to make them ultra comfortable and chafe-free.
+The Altitude tops come in crew, zip neck or hooded, the choice is yours.
+They all feature flat lock seams and a tag-free design to make them ultra comfortable and chafe-free.
 The crew is your standard, ‘contact fit’ cut (ie. close fitting) and the 4% Elastane gives it a nice, easy, 4-way stretch for complete flexibility and freedom of movement.
 The Zip allows even more temperature regulation: sleeves up, zip down when it’s warmer; zip up, sleeves down, thumb loops on when the temperature drops.
 This allows you to whack it on late afternoon when it starts to really cool down and be comfortable well into the night, rather than having to add an extra layer later in the evening.

-While the Altitude Tops are contact fit to maximise the thermal properties, the Keystone Tops offer more of a casual, relaxed fit – perfect for those of us who aren’t rocking six packs!
-These tops are made with 100% superfine Australian Merino and are slightly thinner than the Altitude range (but still fully mandatory gear compliant), so if you’re looking for all of the natural performance and comfort of our MicroMerino® thermal layers, but with a regular, everyday fit, then the Keystone is for you!
+The Universal tops are made with 83% superfine Australian Merino Wool and are incredibly lightweight, soft and stink-free to take you through a range of temperatures.
+The Universal range is slightly thinner than the Altitude range (but still fully mandatory gear compliant), so if you’re looking for all of the natural performance and comfort of our MicroMerino® thermal layers, but with a regular, everyday fit, then the Universal is for you!

 As always, our ioTeam are pretty helpful when it comes to answering questions, so if you have any that aren’t too difficult, send us an email any time and we’ll get straight back to you.
 (Unless we’re out hitting the trails ourselves in which case you may need to be a teeny bit more patient!).